9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 *EasyGen advertises a 7-day trial but does not publish pricing on its site as of June 2026; third-party reviews report ~$59.99/mo.

 One thing RedactAI deserves credit for before anything else: it is one of the safest tools in the category, structurally.
 It never connects to your LinkedIn account; you paste a profile URL to train it and copy-paste the output to publish.
 Nothing for LinkedIn to flag, nothing to shut down on your side.
-So unlike most pages in this series, the safety question here is not about your account; it is about your workflow, and whether copy-paste is a publishing method or a missing feature.
-The chart below is for shortlisting what comes next; tools differ wildly on it (LinkedIn's policy on prohibited tools: they "may become non-operational without notice"):

 Is your LinkedIn account safe with these tools: connection methods compared

-A data point we can offer that nobody else on this SERP measures: in our research corpus of 570,000+ LinkedIn posts from the last six months, RedactAI is not mentioned once, under any spelling, while its peers in this list show up steadily (EasyGen seven times, the big names at our query cap).
-No reviews exist on Trustpilot, G2 or Capterra either, as of June 2026.
 None of that says the product stopped working; its site claims 44,160+ users and its blog publishes daily.
-It says the public footprint is near zero, which matters when you are choosing the tool your LinkedIn presence depends on.
+It says the independent footprint is thin, which matters when you are choosing the tool your LinkedIn presence depends on.

 Everything you need to grow on LinkedIn.
 In one place.